Novecento99/AlbinoAir/README.md

 <img src="Images/PCB.jpeg" width="500px">

-Specifically, you need to solder 4 jumpers:
+Specifically, you need to solder 4 lo:
 - Vcc (5V or 3V depending on your microcontroller supply voltage)
 - GND (ground)
 - SDA (one of the two pins to perform the I2C connection)